nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 Over to the left of the Studio canvas is a menu which offers an enticing "Logs" option.
 In here you can find details of each execution of your flow.
 Click through on any of the executions to see a huge amount of detail about each of the Steps in the flow, and the Flow Data tab shows exactly what data each widget producted (privacy-minded folks [read this](https://www.twilio.com/docs/studio/user-guide#data-retention-in-studio)).

-This is invaluable if your flow doesn't work like you thought it should while you're testing it.
+This is invaluable if your flow doesn't work like you think it should while you're testing it.
 You can trace through every step and see where it didn't match your expectation.

 > Hint: large flows can generate a _lot_ of Flow Data.
 Use the [Set Variables Widget](https://www.twilio.com/docs/studio/widget-library/set-variables) to group important data and give meaningful names.